 You can check the box for Active to enable the event items.
 All default values are deactivated (unchecked).
-Detail for each event group is available in the System Log Event Types section.
+Detailed descriptions of the event types are available in the System Logs section.

 Relay Event Types

 Event Type Enable Notification

 Power 1 transition (On>Off) ☐ Active

 Power 2 transition (On>Off) ☐ Active

 DI 1 transition (On>Off) ☐ Active

 DI 1 transition (Off>On) ☐ Active

 DI 2 transition (On>Off) ☐ Active

 DI 2 transition (Off>On) ☐ Active

 LAN link on ☐ Active

 LAN link off ☐ Active